-TEIs undertake a single process for reviewing, reflecting and reporting on their provision which covers both the requirements for Durham and the National Ministry Team.
+TEIs undertake a single process for reviewing, reflecting and reporting on their provision which covers both the requirements for Durham and the Ministry Development Team.
 This process is undertaken annually and is known as ‘Annual Self Evaluation’ or ‘ASE’.

 ASE can be conducted in a number of ways, such as:

 We recognise that the particular structures and circumstances of TEIs may require different approaches than those above.
 It is recommended, however, that TEIs take a phased approach to ASE, allowing key business to be conducted through the course of the academic year which can then inform a more holistic and strategic discussion at a dedicated meeting or away-day.